 The shank has quite a few nick names, the lateral, the hosel shot and my favorite…the hosel rocket.
 So what causes the dreaded lateral?
 Most people think that it is standing too close to the ball.
 The fact that the hosel is coming into the ball might make that true but the funny thing is when you move further away, you still Shank the ball.

-The reason you shank the ball is because you have lost your space between you and the ball.
+The reason you shank the ball is that you have lost your space between you and the ball.
 From a Club Mechanics (club movement) standpoint, your hands and arms have lost the room to swing the club between you and the ball.
 How does this happen?

 The reason you lose this space is due to swinging the club too flat in the backswing.
 When you do this you steepen the shaft in the downswing.
 When you steepen the shaft in the downswing you lose the distance you had from the ball.